Decoding the Projective Transverse Field Ising Model

-Performing the sum in \cref{eq:MLDgeneral} is highly non-trivial because it is constrained by the syndrome and typically contains an exponentially large number of terms.
-Recently, an efficient implementation of an MLD for the (perfect) surface code has been demonstrated by Vargo and Bravyi~\cite{Bravyi_2014} using a clever resummation technique that is based on an equivalent formulation in terms of a quadratic fermion theory.
-Here we implement the maximum likelihood decoding for our system in two steps: \begin{enumerate} \item We introduce a classical stochastic process with random bit flips and stabilizer measurements, and prove that defining the MLD based on the decoding probability $P^\sub{bi}_{f^\sub{bi}}(C|S)$ for this classical model is equivalent to implementing the MLD of its quantum mechanical pedant. \item The decoding probability $P^\sub{bi}_{f^\sub{bi}}(C |S)$ for this classical model is then efficiently evaluated using the resummation techniques developed by Vargo and Bravyi~\cite{Bravyi_2014}. \end{enumerate}
+Performing the sum in \cref{eq:MLDgeneral} is highly nontrivial because it is constrained by the syndrome and typically contains an exponentially large number of terms.
+Recently, an efficient implementation of an MLD for the (perfect) surface code has been demonstrated by Bravyi \emph{et al.}~\cite{Bravyi_2014} using a clever resummation technique that is based on an equivalent formulation in terms of a quadratic fermion theory.
+Here we implement the maximum likelihood decoding for our system in two steps: \begin{enumerate} \item We introduce a classical stochastic process with random bit flips and stabilizer measurements, and prove that defining the MLD based on the decoding probability $P^\sub{bi}_{f^\sub{bi}}(C|S)$ for this classical model is equivalent to implementing the MLD of its quantum mechanical pedant. \item The decoding probability $P^\sub{bi}_{f^\sub{bi}}(C |S)$ for this classical model is then efficiently evaluated using the resummation techniques developed by Bravyi \emph{et al.}~\cite{Bravyi_2014}. \end{enumerate}

-The classical stochastic process derived from the PTIM has been introduced already in \cref{subsec:simulation}, and is reviewed here again.
-It describes a chain of $L$ classical \emph{bits} with all bits initialized in the state $0$.
+The classical stochastic process derived from the PTIM has already been introduced in \cref{subsec:simulation}, and is reviewed here again.
+It describes a chain of $L$ classical \emph{bits} with all bits initialized in state $0$.
 The dynamics is governed by random bit flips with probability $p/2$, resulting in a bit flip pattern $\flpat$ on the space-time lattice.
-In every time step we flip the bits according to $\flpat$ and then perform stabilizer measurements with probability $1-q$, which yields the stabilizer pattern $S^p$.
+In every time step, we flip the bits according to $\flpat$ and then perform stabilizer measurements with probability $1-q$, which yields the stabilizer pattern $S^p$.
 The input of the decoder is the combination of the stabilizer pattern and the corresponding results $S=(S^p,S^r)$, just as for the quantum system.